The Dangers of Hydrogen Sulfide, AKA “Sewer Gas”

 By working with an experienced environmental expert partner, property managers and building owners can take preventive measures to ensure safe indoor concentrations of hydrogen sulfide.

 That “Rotten Egg” Smell is More Than Just a Nuisance

 Nicknamed the “rotten egg” smell, sewer gas, or stink damp, hydrogen sulfide gas is produced by the bacterial breakdown of organic materials – particularly in human and animal waste.
-H2S can also be produced in many industrial processes, including petroleum refining, agricultural processes, textile and paper manufacturing, and mining.
+H2S can also be produced in many industrial processes, including petroleum refining, agricultural processes, textile and paper manufacturing, natural gas pipe lines and mining.
 In low concentrations, the gas is detectable by its strong smell; however, after prolonged exposure to H2S at low levels, or after exposure at high concentrations, the ability to smell the gas is lost.
 Therefore, using the sense of smell is an unreliable method to determine the presence of hydrogen sulfide gas.

 The primary exposure pathway of H2S is through inhalation of the gas, where it is absorbed by the lungs and may then affect various organ systems.
 The effects of hydrogen sulfide are listed below:

 |Low Concentrations||Irritated eyes, nose, throat, and respiratory system, including tearing of eyes, cough, or shortness of breath.
 Effects may be delayed.

 |Moderate Concentrations||Severe eye and respiratory irritation such as coughing and difficulty breathing.
 These symptoms may be accompanied by headache, dizziness, nausea, vomiting, and more.